-Admitted to practice in Louisiana and Texas, David earned his J.D. from Loyola University of the South School of Law, New Orleans.
-He holds a Bachelor of aerospace engineering from the Daniel Guggenheim School of Aeronautics and Astronautics at the Georgia Institute of Technology (Georgia Tech).
-He is a Louisiana licensed professional mechanical engineer with work experience as a Quality Control Engineer for the Boeing Company and as a lawyer with Exxon Company, U.S.A.
+Admitted to practice in Louisiana and Texas, David earned his JD from Loyola University of the South School of Law, New Orleans.
+He holds a Bachelor of Aerospace Engineering from the Daniel Guggenheim School of Aeronautics and Astronautics at the Georgia Institute of Technology (Georgia Tech).
+He is a Louisiana licensed Professional Mechanical Engineer with work experience as a Quality Control Engineer for the Boeing Company and as a lawyer with Exxon Company, U.S.A.
 He combines his legal and scientific skills to assure the best possible outcomes for his clients.

 Upon Louisiana’s reform of its products liability law, he presented a continuing education seminar for fellow attorneys through the Louisiana State University School of Law, Office of Continuing Education to explain how Louisiana’s tort reform law defines the rights and liabilities associated with injuries and damages arising from the use of manufactured products.
 He also presented a CLE seminar through LSU’s Center of Continuing Professional Development on the intricacies and exclusions of the Standard Commercial General Liability Insurance Policy.
-He co-authored and edits Louisiana Civil Trial Procedure, West Group, and served as contributing author for “Exclusions of Improper Expert Testimony,” Product Liability Advisory Council, Inc.
+He co-authored and edits Louisiana Civil Trial Procedure, West Group (Lawyers' Cooperative/Thomas Reuters), and served as contributing author for “Exclusions of Improper Expert Testimony,” Product Liability Advisory Council, Inc.